RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/first_generation/README.md

 ### Beams

 Four types of AnalyticBeam objects were used as primary beams in the reference simulations: short dipole, uniform, gaussian, and airy.
-One UVBeam object was used as a primary beam: the MWA UVBeam found [here](https://github.com/MWATelescope/mwa_pb).(<!-- maybe a little discussion on how each beam behaves -->
+One UVBeam object was used as a primary beam: the MWA UVBeam found [here](https://github.com/MWATelescope/mwa_pb).<!-- maybe a little discussion on how each beam behaves -->

 ### Other design choices

 All simulations have the MWA site as their telescope_location for simplicity with the exception of the lunar simulation.
 This is lat/lon/alt (-26.70331941, 116.6708152, 377.827).
 The lunar simulation has telescope location at selenodetic coordinates (0.6875, 24.433, 0).
 All simulations start at Julian Date 2460000.0 (2023-02-24 12:00:00 UTC).
 Unless specified otherwise, simulations have a 10 second integration time, a frequency channel width of 100 KHz, and a frequency of 100 MHz.
-For additional detail, see `Memos/`.
+For further simulation specification, see `Memos/` and `list`.

 ## Old data